 How much should I water and how often?

 When the weather is as hot as it is right now, you really should be watering your lawn every day if you can.
-However, there are watering restrictions in place for most of the area, so simply water as often as you can.
+However, there are watering restrictions in place for some of the area, so simply water as often as you can.
 (Wondering about watering restrictions in your community?
-Check here for Durham, here for Cary and here for Carrboro-Chapel Hill.)
-A sprinkler system is great for watering, however, if you don’t have one, you will need to water by hand or get a sprinkler you can attach to a hose and move around so that all of your lawn reaps the benefits.
+Check here for Durham, here for Cary) A sprinkler system is great for watering, however, if you don’t have one, you will need to water by hand or get a sprinkler you can attach to a hose and move around so that all of your lawn reaps the benefits.

 Vegetable and Flower Gardens